Drug or Alcohol Addiction and Criminal Charges

 A defendant's stay in drug court will usually last between three and five years.
 In some cases, this period of time can be longer than the county jail or prison sentence that would be imposed if the defendant's case was disposed of in a conventional criminal court.
 Further, because of the program's demands, drug court can be more difficult that a jail or prison sentence.
 What defendants who are eligible for drug court need to remember is that jail time is almost certainly a waste of time.
 The jail or prison experience will do nothing to assist the defendant in overcoming the drug or alcohol addiction that caused them to become enmeshed in the criminal justice system, whereas drug court is designed to do just that.
 Successful drug court graduates put their addictions behind them, and move on from the drug court experience to become positive and productive citizens.

 James S. Friedman, LLC, assists eligible defendants in gaining admission to New Jersey drug courts.
-If you have a criminal charge that resulted from a substance abuse problem, contact the firm online or call toll free at 800-361-6554 to learn more about the drug court program and whether you may be eligible.
+If you have a criminal charge that resulted from a substance abuse problem, contact us online or call toll free at 800-361-6554 to learn more about the drug court program and whether you may be eligible.